 Dr. Sills graduated summa cum laude from Mississippi State University with a degree in engineering and received his medical degree from the Johns Hopkins University School of Medicine in Baltimore, Maryland, where he also completed his internship in General Surgery, his residency training in Neurological Surgery and an NIH-funded Neuro-Oncology Fellowship.

 This symposium will provide athletic trainers and therapists, physicians, and other allied health care professionals with a comprehensive overview of sport-related neurotraumatic injuries, with an emphasis on sports-related mild traumatic brain injuries, concussions, and cervical spine injuries.
 The attendee will gain information relevant to the identification, evaluation, management, and rehabilitation of injured patients.

 The information presented at this educational activity will:

 - Provide comprehensive, educational updates on concussion in youth sports

-- Provide diagnostic and management techniques for sport-related neurotraumatic injuries.
+- Provide assessment and management techniques for sport-related neurotraumatic injuries.

 - Identify methods to reduce the risks and consequences of sport-related neurotraumatic injuries in young athletes.

-Jointly sponsored by the Department of Exercise and Sport Science, the Matthew A. Gfeller Sport-Related Traumatic Brain Injury Research Center, and the College of Arts & Sciences at The University of North Carolina at Chapel Hill.
+Jointly sponsored by the Matthew A. Gfeller Sport-Related Traumatic Brain Injury Research Center, the UNC Department of Exercise and Sport Science, and the UNC College of Arts & Sciences at The University of North Carolina at Chapel Hill.

 In accordance with the Matthew Gfeller Center’s policies, everyone involved in planning or presenting this educational activity will be required to disclose any relevant financial relationships with commercial interests in the healthcare industry, and this information will be made available to participants at the start of the activity.
 In addition, speakers who incorporate information about off-label or investigational use of drugs or devices will be asked to disclose that information at the beginning of their presentation.